puppetlabs/best-practices/tuning-puppet-enterprise.md

 https://github.com/tkishel/pe_tune

-This tooling reads `pe.conf` on the Primary Master, queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for processor and memory facts for each PE Infrastructure host, and outputs optimized settings for each service, in YAML format for use in Hiera.
+This tooling reads `pe.conf` on the Primary Puppet Server, queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for processor and memory facts for each PE Infrastructure host, and outputs optimized settings for each service, in YAML format for use in Hiera.
 With a monolithic infrastructure, the output could be saved to a common/default YAML file.
 With a split infrastructure, the output would be saved to node-specific YAML files included in a node-specific hierarchy.

 This tooling includes an option to output currently defined settings, in JSON format.
 Those settings may have been defined either in the Classifier (the Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
 Best practice is to define settings in Hiera (preferred) or the Classifier, but not both.
 The output of this option also identifies duplicate settings found in both the Classifier and Hiera as a diagnostic.